ShineShuai/Problems/Probabilities/README.md

 2. Write a function to generate a random integer between 0 and 4, given a function that generates a random integer between 0 and 2; namely, implement rand5() using rand3().

  Conversely, implement rand3() using rand5().

+##### Problem 3 : Reservoir Sampling

+Imagine a really large stream of data elements.
+The size of the stream is unknown in advanced and the indices of data elements are not available.
+Assume that the stream is accessible only once.
+How to efficiently return a random sample of m elements evenly distributed from the original stream?

+##### Problem 4 : Shuffling

+Given an array, provide a method that randomly and efficiently shuffles the elements of the array.